 Author: Anoma Ranaweera, Medical Writer, Auckland, New Zealand.
 DermNet Editor in Chief: Adjunct A/Prof Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand.
-Copy edited by Gus Mitchell.
+Copy edited by Gus Mitchell/Maria McGivern.
 November 2018.

 Cemiplimab (also called cemiplimab-rwlc; trade name Libtayo®) is a prescription medicine used to treat people with cutaneous squamous cell carcinoma (SCC).

-In April 2018, the European Medicines Agency (EMA) accepted for review the Marketing Authorization Application for cemiplimab for the treatment of patients with metastatic cutaneous SCC or with locally advanced cutaneous SCC who were not candidates for surgery.
+In April 2018, the European Medicines Agency (EMA) accepted for review the marketing authorisation application for cemiplimab for the treatment of patients with metastatic cutaneous SCC or locally advanced cutaneous SCC who are not candidates for surgery.

 The EMA review process is anticipated to be complete in the first half of 2019.
 There are currently no EMA-approved treatments for advanced cutaneous SCC.